 Students will undertake clinical placements regularly throughout the programme.
 This enhances the link from theory to practice in nursing and provides students with a wide variety of opportunities and experiences in all fields of nursing.
 It is an essential component of the programme, ensuring that the student has sufficient opportunities to develop skill and competence in care provision and decision making, meeting the requirements for professional registration with the Nursing and Midwifery Council (NMC 2020).

 Placements in Mental Health Nursing can be anywhere in Northern Ireland; students should expect to travel to placements.
-When on placements every student is assigned a mentor, who is trained in teaching within the clinical setting, and will work alongside them regardless of that person’s shift pattern.
+When on placements every student is assigned a Practice Supervisor and Practice Assessor, who are trained in teaching within the clinical setting.
 Students should expect to work night shifts and/or long days on a regular basis while on placement

 Assessments will be carried out in a variety of formats, including written assignments, exams, presentations etc.